Peanut Allergies in Children

 What is a peanut allergy in children?

-What are the symptoms of a peanut allergy in children?
+What are common symptoms of peanut allergies in children?

-Hives, itching, swelling, stomach cramps, diarrhea, and anaphylaxis.
+Hives, itching, swelling, stomach cramps, diarrhea, and anaphylaxis, a life-threatening allergic reaction.

 How is a peanut allergy diagnosed in children?

-What is the treatment for a peanut allergy in children?
+What is the best treatment for peanut allergies in children?

-Are there any medications for peanut allergies in children?
+Are there any medications to treat peanut allergies in children?

-Should children with peanut allergies carry an EpiPen?
+Should children with peanut allergies carry an EpiPen or other epinephrine auto-injector?

 If you have any feedback, please get in touch.